Submitted by Jennifer Davis, COTA/L

 I thought it would be good to start with passive integration movements at the hands and feet so she could see what was going on, and feel safer being able to see what was being done.
 When I checked her hand reflexes, the grasp, palmar, and Babkin were all unintegrated.
 When I checked her foot reflexes, both plantar and Babinski, were unintegrated.
 We started doing the grasp and palmar/Babkin isometric activities passively, and the first thing I noticed was that Maggie really looked at her hands as I was performing the isometric activity.
 It was almost as if it was the first time she realized she had hands that connected to her body.

 We also began doing the plantar and Babinski isometric activities passively, which she tolerated really well.
 Again, she looked at both of her feet and maintained visual attention with her feet for the duration of the movement activity.
 After 2 weeks of working on hand and feet reflexes [from the Brain and Sensory Foundations course], Maggie was using a much more mature pencil grasp with markers.
 She was able to start using a more advanced pair of scissors for cutting.
 She started getting more lip closure instead of having her mouth open all the time.
-After 3 weeks of performing the hand and foot isometric activities, Maggie was able to perform a 2 foot jump on a trampoline and on the floor, which was a physical therapy goal she had not met, for the past 3 years!
+After 3 weeks of performing the hand and foot isometric activities, Maggie was able to perform a 2 foot jump on a trampoline and on the floor, which was a physical therapy goal she had not met for the past 3 years!

 She also began to semi-actively start squeezing my finger/thumb herself during the grasp and palmar/Babkin isometric activities, and independently started opening her hands, taking a much more active role in the integration work.